 \section{Abstract}

 Federated learning (FL) is a privacy-preserving collaboratively machine learning paradigm.
 Traditional FL requires all data owners (a.k.a.
 FL clients) to train the same local model.
 This design is not well-suited for scenarios involving data and/or system heterogeneity.
 Model-Heterogeneous Personalized FL (MHPFL) has emerged to address this challenge.
-Existing MHPFL approaches often rely on having a public dataset with the same nature of the learning task, or incur high computation and communication costs.
-To address these limitations, we propose the \underline{Fed}erated \underline{S}emantic \underline{S}imilarity \underline{A}ggregation (\methodname{}) approach, which splits each client's model into a heterogeneous (structurally-different) feature extractor and a homogeneous (structurally-same) classification header.
+Existing MHPFL approaches often rely on a public dataset with the same nature as the learning task, or incur high computation and communication costs.
+To address these limitations, we propose the \underline{Fed}erated \underline{S}emantic \underline{S}imilarity \underline{A}ggregation (\methodname{}) approach {\ijcai{for supervised classification tasks}}, which splits each client's model into a heterogeneous (structure-different) feature extractor and a homogeneous (structure-same) classification header.
 It performs local-to-global knowledge transfer via semantic similarity-based header parameter aggregation.
-In addition, global-to-local knowledge transfer is achieved via an adaptive parameter stabilization strategy which fuses the seen-class parameters of historical local headers with that of the latest global header for each client.
-In this way, \methodname{} does not rely on public datasets, while only requiring partial header parameter transmission (thereby saving costs).
+In addition, global-to-local knowledge transfer is achieved via an adaptive parameter stabilization strategy which fuses the seen-class parameters of historical local headers with that of the latest global header for each client. \methodname{} does not rely on public datasets, while only requiring partial header parameter transmission to save costs.
 Theoretical analysis proves the convergence of \methodname{}.
-Extensive experiments demonstrate that \methodname{} achieves up to $3.62 \times\%$ higher accuracy, $15.54$ times higher communication efficiency, and $15.52 \times$ higher computational efficiency compared to 7 state-of-the-art MHPFL baselines.
+Extensive experiments present that \methodname{} achieves up to $3.62\%$ higher accuracy, $15.54$ times higher communication efficiency, and $15.52$ times higher computational efficiency compared to 7 state-of-the-art MHPFL baselines.